DenisGorbachev/vscode-lean4-code-actions/README.md

 * [Find-replace the current word within a code block](#find-replace-the-current-word-within-a-code-block)
 * [Convert a text block to a list of strings](#convert-a-text-block-to-a-list-of-strings)

+Disclaimer: the commands currently operate directly on text.
+As such, they have many limitations - for example, sometimes they don't properly detect Lean names.
+We have plans to reimplement the commands as proper code actions within LSP that operate on `Syntax` instead of text.

 ### Auto-import

 <img src="./img/autoImport.gif"/>